Improve Hand-Eye Coordination for Hitting

 Use Jugs Pitching Machine Lite-Flight Balls and a machine at 25 feet.
 These foam balls really move and dart.
 They are hard to square up and hit line drives.
 But kids enjoy the challenge!

-Machine Lite Flights is another great drill for indoor practice.
-And, terrific for building hand-eye coordination.
+Machine Lite Flights (click on the links to shop Lite-Flite Baseballs and Lite-Flight Softballs) is another great drill for indoor practice.
+While lite-flights have a multitude of uses, they are terrific for building hand-eye coordination.

 Concept 3 for Improving Hand-Eye Coordination for Hitting